jaime-gg/project2/README.md

 # Project Name
+- BOOK COVER
+- READ ME

 ## Project Summary
-As a team we have found that there is a need for an easy and well maintained platform for aspiring _____ to post there content.
-As such our team aims to....
+As a team we have found that there is a need for an easy and well maintained platform for aspiring authors to post their content.
+As such our team aims to develop an application to allow users to self publish their written material.
+We will provide users with the ability to create accounts, login, privatly store their works, and publicly publish their works.
+Additionally, we wish to include bookmark features and the ability for readers and authors to leave comments.
 ...

 ## Developers